 Who gets what in a divorce settlement?

-This is a hard question to answer.
+This is a hard question to answer, without full and frank financial disclosure from both parties.
 Every case will turn on its own facts and everything will depend on how the parties have conducted the marriage.
-The outset of every financial negotiation is the disclosure of financial information (normally by way of Form E Financial Statement).
+The outset of every financial negotiation is the disclosure of financial information (normally by way of Form E Financial Statements).
 Once there is a solid understanding of the finances, proper consideration can be given to appropriate settlement parameters.

 Rayden Solicitors are family law specialists who can assist in relation to all aspects of family law.
 If you require legal advice about any of the issues raised in this blog, please do not hesitate to contact us.